 In order to function at all, Yenta demands that any two grains can be compared to yield some measure of similarity.
-It is also required that this measure be (at least) partially-ordered; for example, a floating-point number, which reflects how similar two grains are, is an acceptable representation.
+It is also required that this measure be (at least) partially-ordered; a floating-point number, for example, which reflects how similar two grains are is an acceptable representation.
 The Yenta architecture allows more sophisticated similarities than scalar numbers, but Yenta-Lite, and the results reported here, use only scalars.
-At the moment, it is also assumed that this comparison operator is symmetric, e.g., that if A's similarity to B is 0.74, then B's similarity to A is likewise 0.74.
-Future work may explore the stability of the clustering algorithm in the face of nonsymmetric comparison operators.
+At the moment, it is also assumed that this comparison operator is reflexive, e.g., that if A's similarity to B is 0.74, then B's similarity to A is likewise 0.74.
+Future work may explore the stability of the clustering algorithm in the face of nonreflexive comparison operators.

-Since Yenta-Lite's grains are all exclusively textual, we use a straightforward keyword-vector text comparison metric.
-(This is similar to SMART [10], which was used in an earlier version of Yenta-Lite.)
-To compute similarity, we first stem all words in any given document (e.g., remove prefixes and suffixes and otherwise canonicalize the text), compute an inverse-frequency metric for each word in the document (so that rare words with greater power to discriminate two documents from each other have greater weight than common words which appear in most documents), and compute a vector which describes the document based on these.
-Given two different documents, we can then take the dot-product of their associated keyword vectors to compute similarity.
+Since Yenta-Lite's grains are all exclusively textual, we use the SMART [15] document system to compare them.
+SMART is designed primarily to index and retrieve documents from large collections.
+It has many possible modes of operation; in our use, SMART first stems all words in any given document (e.g., removes prefixes and suffixes and otherwise canonicalizes the text), computes an inverse-frequency metric for each word in the document (so that rare words with greater power to discriminate two documents from each other have greater weight than common words which appear in most documents), and computes a vector which describes the document based on these.